 ‘How on earth do I do that?
 Can’t you show me?’
 Demi asked.

 ‘Is too big for me.
 Might burn me up.
-Try to connect your mind with the magic in the crystal – was in the full moon last night, so should be fully charged.’
+You got to connect your thoughts with the magic in the crystal.
+It was in the full moon last night, so should be fully charged.’

 ‘Is this really do-able?’ she moaned.
 ‘Can’t you just teach me some magic words instead?’

-‘Silly girl,’ Blackbird said, ‘Vicky’s right, your mind isn’t still enough.
+‘Silly girl,’ Blackbird said, ‘Aelwen’s right, your mind isn’t still enough.
 You need to learn to think quiet and deep.’

 ‘I think he means you need to learn to meditate,’ said Heledd.
 ‘Don’t pull faces, it doesn’t mean you have to go all New Age.
 A sensible breakfast and a good night’s sleep would have helped.
-Vicky, come and help us.
-You must know some good breathing exercises with all that freediving you do.’
+I know some yoga, and I’m sure Vicky knows some good breathing exercises from all her freediving.’

-It was excruciating – like being dragged into an old ladies’ yoga class.
+They found a place to sit cross-legged in the glade, and Heledd taught Demi to focus on what she could sense.
+‘Listen to the birdsong and the rustling of the leaves,’ Heledd intoned.
+‘Feel the warm ground supporting your limbs, and the soil beneath your hands.
+Experience the warmth of the sun on your skin.’
+It was excruciating, like being dragged into an old ladies’ yoga class.
 Demi didn’t know whether to laugh or gag.
-But at least no-one she cared about was watching – no-one except Blackbird, who seemed to be going along with things.
-So she let herself be led by Heledd’s voice, and soon she began to feel different.
+But at least no-one she cared about was watching.
+No-one except Blackbird, anyway, who seemed to be going along with things.
+So Demi let herself be led by Heledd’s voice, and soon she began to feel different.
 She stopped fretting that the ground was dirty, or how stupid she looked, and felt herself start to focus.

 Blackbird spoke, in a low murmur.
 ‘Gather yourself into your heartbeat.
 Be your heartbeat.
 Now let yourself drift to the place where your magic lives.’

 That was it!
 That place in her brain which had glowed and rung like a bell the previous night awoke once more.
 And deep in her guts something tingled.
-She could feel the magic in the air – nothing like the previous night’s moon magic, but a gentle golden hum.
-Slowly she opened her eyes, and holding the crystal in a shaft of sunlight, she connected.
-Colour filled up her world and flowed through her senses, lighting her up from inside so she blazed like a star.
-She was reaching out, ready to let go of herself and become one with the universe.
-She was a singing golden flame, consuming the banal and transforming it to magic.
+Slowly she opened her eyes, and holding the crystal in front of her, she connected.
+Colour filled up her world and flowed through her senses, lighting her up so she blazed like a star.
+She was reaching out, ready to release herself and become one with the universe.
+She was a singing golden flame, consuming the everyday and transforming it to magic.
 She was – the colour and light faded, and she came back to herself.
-What the hell was all that hippy stuff?
-Vicky’s hand was blocking the sunlight – Demi could see it through the crystal, bent and shaded by the facets.
+Vicky’s hand, warped and rainbowed by the facets, was blocking the sunlight.

 ‘You were well gone then,’ Vicky scolded.
 ‘You didn’t even hear Blackbird calling you.’